 Paul du Plessis welcomes any enquiries from prospective LL.M or PhD students in any of his major or minor fields of research.
 He also supervises candidates in the fields of ancient history and history of ideas.

-He is a member of various organisations dedicated to the study of legal history (the Selden Society, the Stair Society and the Southern African Society of Legal Historians) and he contributes actively to the webpages of the Centre for Legal History at Edinburgh University, primarily as co-author of the Edinburgh Legal History Blog.
+He is a member of various organisations dedicated to the study of legal history (the Selden Society, the Stair Society and the Southern African Society of Legal Historians) and he contributes actively to the web pages of the Centre for Legal History at Edinburgh University, primarily as co-author of the Edinburgh Legal History Blog.
+Since 2016, he is the Director of the Centre for Legal History.

 He is the general editor (with Thomas McGinn) of the monograph series Oxford Studies in Roman Society and Law.